 Just Say No to the Noosphere

-Anyone who follows my writings (e.g. anyone who respects a keen intellect and sharp curiosity) knows I've become quite fascinated with the effects technology has on our social lives.
-To wit, several years ago I mused on how software was tracking what I called "social currency"--- the various favors and tit for tats we humans exchange with each other.
-More recently I commented on how social networks like Facebook and Twitter attack our perhaps illusionary notions of individuality.
+Anyone who follows my writings (e.g. anyone who respects a keen intellect and sharp curiosity) knows I've become quite fascinated with how computer and internet technology affects our social lives.
+To wit, several years ago I mused on how early social apps like myspace tracked what I called "social currency"--- the various favors and tit-for-tats we humans exchange with each other.
+More recently, I commented on how social networks like Facebook and Twitter attack our perhaps illusionary notions of individuality.

 The internet is not the only technology that has affected how we socialize.
-Clubs and public committees used to be a prominent part of American life.
-The sociologist Robert Putnam noted that in the latter half of the 20th century membership in such organizations dropped substantially (around 40%.)
-The culprit?
+Television was the first great disrupter.
+The sociologist Robert Putnam once noted that, in the latter half of the 20th century, membership in social organizations like clubs and public commitess dropped substantially (around 40%.)
 After collecting extensive data, he blamed television, stating that "[TV] is the single most consistent predictor [for social disengagement] that I have discovered."
 The boob tube plopped itself down in our living rooms and we curtailed many of our social activities.

-That said, I suspect internet technology is affecting our social behaviors in ways more disturbing than television.
-I've been a Facebook user for several years but recently conceded there's something about using the social network that bothers me.
-After a binge of reading through my news feed I often feel jealous of the exploits and lives of my friends (many of whom I haven't seen in person for years) and the attention they're getting.
-It's childish, I know, but there's something about the site that evokes this.
-And it's not just me, apparently, as this New Yorker article comments on the strange relationship between Facebook use and unhappiness.
+I suspect internet technology is affecting our social behaviors in ways more disturbing than television.
+I've been a Facebook user for several years and recently conceded there's something about using the social network that bothers me.
+After a binge of reading through my news feed I often feel jealous of the exploits and lives of my friends (many of whom I haven't seen in years.)
+And it's not just me, as this New Yorker article points out.
 I've heavily curtailed my Facebook time and find I don't miss it.

-I also think the "everything all at once" style of communication the internet engenders has affected my ability to concentrate.
-I'm constantly assaulted by incoming emails and text messages while simultaneously hearing the siren call to check my email or stats for my Soundcloud profile.
-Again, I don't think I'm the only one and studies seem to back this up.
+I also think the "everything all at once" style of internet communication affects my ability to concentrate.
+I'm constantly assaulted by incoming emails and text messages while simultaneously hearing the siren call to check my web stats or my Soundcloud profile.
+Again, I don't think I'm alone and studies seem to back this up.

-Nonetheless, we know technology is marching forward at greater and greater speed.
+Nonetheless, we know technology is marching forward at exponential speeds.
 The internet, which used to be available only on our computers, is now on our phones, our televisions and will soon be in our kitchens, bedrooms and who knows where else.
-It will become more and more difficult to ignore the virtual world.
+It's becoming much harder to ignore the virtual world.

-Author Michael Chorost has thought quite a bit about this subject and collected his thoughts in the book "World Wide Mind---The coming integration of Humanity, Machines and the Internet."
+Author Michael Chorost has thought a lot about this subject and collected his thoughts into the book "World Wide Mind---The coming integration of Humanity, Machines and the Internet."
 His take is, opposed to mine, largely optimistic.
-He, to paraphrase the classic Simpsons' line, welcomes our new interweb overlords.
-And he uses his book to make a thought provoking and cogent case that we all should.
+He welcomes the thought of technology embedding itself deeply into our lives.
+And he uses his book to make a thought-provoking case that we all should.

-First, a word about Chorost.
-As he described in an earlier book, "Rebuilt: How Becoming Part Computer Made Me More Human," he's had to contemplate the integration of humanity and technology on a level more personal than most.
+A word about Chorost.
+As he detailed in an earlier book, "Rebuilt: How Becoming Part Computer Made Me More Human," he's had to contemplate the integration of humanity and technology on a level more personal than most.
 Hearing impaired for most of his life, Chorost had two cochlear implants "embedded" into him when his lost all his hearing a decade ago.
-He became a nerdier version of the classic cyborgs that populate science fiction and was happy to do so.
+He happily became a nerdier version of the classic cyborgs that populate science fiction.
 His technological ears gave him his hearing back and undoubtedly enriched his life.
 (Chorost's earpieces are discretely visible in the picture adorning the back inside flap of the book jacket for "World Wide Mind.")

-The technological integration that Chorost envisions is not simply cochlear implants for all, or Google glasses, or ever richer kinds of data arriving in our Facebook and Twitter feeds.
+The integration of technology and man that Chorost envisions is not simply cochlear implants for all, or Google glasses, or ever richer forms of data arriving in our Facebook and Twitter feeds.
 He advocates using technology to bring to life an idea first theorized by the 20th century French philosopher Pierre Tielhard de Chardin: the noosphere.
 This idea is, to quote Chorost, nothing less than "the binding of individual human beings into a collective entity."
 If this sounds familiar, it should.
-This kind of "uni-mind" concept is a familiar trope of science fiction.
-Until now, though, it's always had a sci-fi farwayness; it was the kind of conceit that could be discussed with the presumption that it would either never happen or would happen so far in the future that we would be dead.
-Not so, says Chorost, who thinks the noosphere could be possible in a reasonable time frame.
+This kind of "uni-mind" concept is a familiar trope of science fiction though, until now, it's always had a sci-fi farwayness as if it would either never happen or would happen far in the future.
+Not so, says Chorost.
+He thinks the noosphere could be possible in a reasonable time frame.

 How would the noosphere work?
 Chorosts describes one model in thrilling detail.
-We first have to understand and accept that our inner life---our perceptions, thoughts and emotions--- correlate to neurological events in our brain.
+We first have to understand and accept that our inner life---our perceptions, thoughts and emotions--- correlates to neurological events in our brain.
 Chorost focuses on groups of neurons---he uses the term "cliques"---and notes that specific groups fire* when we experience a particular thought or emotion.
-For example, every time you thinks about a black cat, the same cliques fire.
+For example, every time you think about a black cat, the same cliques fire.
 (That's a bit of an oversimplification but good for our purposes.)
-The general consensus of modern neuroscience is that these cliques correspond to properties of the cat: its blackness, furriness, inscrutable feline nature etc. So, in your brain, you have a collection of cliques that represent things that you perceive in the outside world (objects, smells, sounds, etc.) as well as emotional affects ("Danger!") and more ethereal ideas like justice, or romance.
-The problem however is that the neural cliques that represent these things in your brain are not the same as in mine or anyone else's (though they are likely in the same genreal locations in each brain.)
+The general consensus of modern neuroscience is that these cliques correspond to properties of the cat: its blackness, furriness, inscrutable feline nature, and so on.
+In fact, you have collections of cliques that represent not only your perceptions of the outside world (objects, smells, sounds, etc.), but emotional affects ("Danger!") and ideas like our concepts of justice and romance.

 *To be clear here: neurons communicate to each other via a combination of electrical and chemical signals.
 It is this process I refer to when I use the term "fire."

-Chorost proposes that if we can track the firing of these neural cliques we can then send information from one brain to another.
-Of course, tracking brain activity is not easy business.
+Chorost proposes that if we can track the firing of these neural cliques then we can read a person's brain.
+Of course, tracking brain activity is not easy.
 This is what EEG helmets and MRI chambers do, but they are imprecise and bulky tools.
-Chorost sees the burgeoning technology of optogenetics as offering a possible toolset.
-With optogenitics, neurons can be genetically altered to glow green when they fire.
-The firing of neurons can then be tracked and read when tiny fibers acting as lenses are inserted into the brain.
-So, if you can figure which of a person's cliques represents a cat and you alter those neurons to glow upon activation, you can track when a person is thinking about a cat.
+Chorost sees the burgeoning technology of optogenetics as offering a useful toolset.
+With optogenetics, neurons can be genetically altered to glow green when they fire.
+The firing of neurons can then be tracked and read by tiny fiber lenses that are inserted into the brain.
+Thus, if we can figure which of a person's neural cliques represents a cat and we alter those neurons to glow upon activation, we will know when a person is thinking about a cat.

 Optogenetics has one other interesting use.
 Neurons can be genetically altered to fire when exposed to light.
 So, if you insert tiny wire flashlights (more precisely, fiber-optic cables) into a person's brain, you can activate that person's neurons.
-Thus, If you know where a person's cat clique is, you can make that person think about a cat.
+If you know where a person's cat clique is then you can make that person think about a cat.